shred/acme4j/src/doc/docs/usage/persistence.md

 All resource objects are serializable, so the current state of the object can also be frozen by Java's serialization mechanism.

-However the `Login` that the object is bound to is _not_ serialized!
+However, the `Login` that the object is bound to is _not_ serialized!
 This is because in addition to volatile data, the `Login` object also holds a copy of your private key.
 Not serializing it prevents you from accidentally exposing your private key in a place with lowered access restrictions.

 After deserialization, an object is not bound to a `Login` yet.
 It is required to rebind it by invoking the `rebind()` method of the resource object.